stan-dot/friendly-disco/post.md

 - M for MQTT broker
 - S for fake sensors
 - A for Arroyo
+- I for inspection of Parquet files with PQRS
 - R for Roapi
 - T for testing